-Measure the fundamental constants of nature.
+- Measure the fundamental constants of nature.
 I have worked with three students (Jon Perry, Calin Reamy and Carmen Cuestas) to measure the speed of light using a laser and beam-splitter, and made some progress under COVID conditions with a fourth (Sean Garnett) in an ongoing effort to measure Newton’s gravitational constant G and Coulomb’s constant k (or equivalently the electric permittivity of free space ε0) using torsion balances.
 This would be an ideal summer project for somebody who has passed PHYS 242 (Introductory electromagnetism), is interested in fundamental physics, and good at careful, patient experimental work.

-> - Improve truck mileage through aerodynamics.
+- Improve truck mileage through aerodynamics.
 This one comes from our physics teacher-in-residence, Jim Selway, who wondered why trucks all have rectangular shapes.
 Surely we would burn a lot less fuel if we could make them rounder at the back.
 This might be accomplished with light, cheap, removeable “caps” – perhaps inflatable ones.
 It turns out we have a wind tunnel in the basement of Smith Hall, that has not been used in over ten years!
 The project would involve constructing and testing small-scale models with this wind tunnel, then extrapolating theoretically to estimate the possible savings in fuel efficiency in real life.
 It would also be perfect for a student with good practical skills.

-> - Detect the cosmic microwave background radiation.
+- Detect the cosmic microwave background radiation.
 There is a widespread “physics urban legend” that 1% of the static on an old-style television screen is caused by cosmic microwave background from the big bang.
-I have not been able to find the source of this figure, and the first part of the project will be to see if we can reproduce it theoretically using approximations.
+I have not been able to find the source of this figure, and the first part of the project will be to see if we can reproduce it or correct it theoretically using approximations.
 The second part will be to try and measure it!
 Apparently this can be done using an ordinary satellite dish.
 This will be a challenging project for a student with strong experimental skills who has taken, or plans to take ASTR 432 (Galaxies and Cosmology) and/or PHYS 411 (General Relativity and Cosmology).